vimukthivishvanath/StarShips/README.md

         For easy error handling
         If issue (not support in future release) will not make huge impact on the development lifecycle.

  * Unit Tests:
      - Wrote unit tests for StarshipListVIewModel considering the given time for the test.
 Minimum code coverage.

-Author used three values to show on each cell considering the more menaingful of the each starship to the user.

-Considerations:
+# Considerations:

 - Used a buton to select and to identify the favourited starship on each cell
     ex: Favourited starship cell showed with red colored star and the other one showed with a empty star